acpollmann/soccer-training/index.md

 ### How did we evaluate our approach?

 To tackle our problem, we used a multi-headed approach.
 After preprocessing our data, we conducted several different supervised learning models, ranging from the aforementioned Random Forest to Neural Networks.
 In the following sections, you will read about our most successful approaches.
 After setting up the varying different models and appropriately managing our data to allow for the subsequent processing, we chose the top three models in terms of prediction accuracy to dive into more detail.

-First, we did a simple feature analysis to see how correlated our features were to match outcome.

-<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plotly.com/~acpoll/3.embed" height="525" width="100%"></iframe>

 The results of a game can either be “Win,” “Lose,” or “Draw.”
 Since we are looking at the FIFA World Cup it is largely in a team’s favor to “Win” rather than “Lose or Draw.”
 As a result, our classification models have been split into two groups: binary and ternary models.
 We’ve tested our model using Random Forest, Neural Network, Linear Regression, Ridge Regression, Gaussian Naïve Bayes, SVM, XGBoost Classifier, and an AdaBoost Classifier.
 For each, we’ve run cross validation, multiple variations of parameters, data splits, and number of features used.
 We also applied Principal Component Analysis, Linear Discriminant Analysis, Neighborhood Component Analysis, and Multi-Layer Perceptron as additions to our classifiers in some cases.
 After thoroughly testing various classifiers and applying different parameter combinations, the top 3 based on test accuracy were the binary SVM, the binary Neural Network, and the binary XGBoost Classifier.
 With SVM we were able to accurately predict our test results 75% of the time.
 The Neural Network with an MLP Classification operated at 75% accuracy, while the XGBoost Classifier achieved an accuracy score of 69%.
 Here is a summary of our results: